Traditional Martial Arts

 More experienced students assist newer students.
 Not only does this mentorship encourage students to maintain a helpful mindset, it also encourages learning and solidification of skills through teaching.

-Am I too old/young to join?
+Am I too old to join?
+Am I too young to join?

 There is no maximum age to training.
 Keeping the body and mind healthy and focused is one of the key reasons training was developed.
 It is for all ages.

-Kids & Parents Karate at the Vancouver Dojo is designed for kids ages 5 to 8 years old and assumes one parent at minimum will be involved in training alongside their child.
+Kids & Parents Karate at the Vancouver Dojo is designed for kids ages 7 to 14 years old and assumes one parent at minimum will be involved in training alongside their child.

-Kids 8 years old and older may train without a parent, though we strongly encourage parents to join as well.
+Kids 12 years old and older may train without a parent, though we strongly encourage parents to join as well.

 Can I join with a shoulder/back/knee etc injury?

-Injury management is all about paying attention and being careful in the approach you take to your exercising.
-A mindful practitioner will use the injury to better understand how to make more of having less.
 Training can also provide a useful form of movement rehabilitation after injuries if the practitioner is careful and moves in the correct way.